ulisesrey/ulisesrey/README.md

   - [Fiji Macros](https://github.com/ulisesrey/fiji_macros/): A compilation of macros and scripts for the image processing software FIji (ImageJ).
   - [Movie Analysis](https://github.com/ulisesrey/movie_project): An installable package to analyze datasets from the Internet Movie Database (imbd), as an assignemnt of the master in Data Science - UOC.
   - [Bike as a service prediction modelling](https://github.com/franmastromarino/ub-bicing-capstone-project): We developed a forecasting model on the transport use of a bike as a service platform in Barcelona.
 We use databricks to log model parameters and streamlit for app deployment and visualization.
-  - [Sentiment Analysys of Movie Reviews](): A Natural Processing Language project to predict positive vs negative review based on the sentiment analysis of the text.
-Supervised by Mariona Carós. 👷🏼 Coming Soon.
+  - [Sentiment Analysys of Movie Reviews](https://github.com/ulisesrey/imbd_sentiment_analysis): A Natural Processing Language project to predict positive vs negative review based on the sentiment analysis of the text.
+Supervised by Mariona Carós.
   - [NYC Taxi Traffic Analysis](): Analysis of the taxi routes in NYC, before during and after the COVID pandemic. 👷🏼 Cleaning it up to add it soon.
   - [Machine Learning](): 👷🏼 Cleaning it up to add it soon.
   - [Deep Learning](): 👷🏼 Cleaning it up to add it soon.